Sell Your Business

 You’re ready to sell your business, but you’re not quite sure where to begin.
 This guide is designed to help you with that.

 We suggest splitting the responsibility.
 You do what you do best: run your business for maximum profits.
-In return, we can do what we do best: attract a highly qualified buyer who will offer you an incredible price for your business.
+In return, the right business broker in California can do what they do best: attract a highly qualified Buyer who will offer you an incredible price for your business.
+This is where we come in.

-One of the biggest frustrations for the solo seller is that most people who call about one business buy another.
-This happens because they learn more about your business and decide that this other one will have fewer complications or a better return.
-There’s little rhyme or reason to it since each buyer considers different aspects of the business to be ‘too difficult.’
+One of the biggest frustrations for the solo Seller is that most people who call about one business buy another.
+This happens because they learn more about your company and decide the other will have fewer complications or a better return.
+There’s little rhyme or reason to it since each Buyer considers different aspects of the business to be ‘too difficult.’

-Working alone, your business may be rejected as the buyer looks for more appealing prospects.
-However, working with us, your business will become the more appealing prospect to a buyer who has decided another business isn’t quite to his taste.
+Working alone, your business may be rejected as the Buyer looks for more appealing prospects.
+However, working with us will make your business more attractive to a Buyer who has decided another company isn’t quite to his taste.

 With our established network, we can also market and advertise your business more efficiently—some professional journals require as much as a two-month lead time to place an ad!

-To protect you during the selling process, our Non-Disclosure Agreement (NDA) ensures that the confidentiality of your business stays confidential.
-We protect your privacy and income-producing assets to maintain their value.
+Our Non-Disclosure Agreement (NDA) ensures that your business’s confidentiality is maintained during the selling process.
+We also protect your privacy and income-producing assets to maintain their value.

-If you are a business owner and the location of your business is in California, generates at least $2 million in gross revenue annually, and is ready to sell within 6 to 12 months, click on the send free inquiry button.
+If you are a business owner whose business is located in California, generates at least $2 million in gross revenue annually, and is ready to sell within 6 to 12 months, click on the send free inquiry button.

 By taking a thoughtful and thorough approach to commercial property sales with a business in California, you can increase your chances of a successful sale.